top of page

 Sick Dad Moon

-As this began to happen I decided to start noting my waking and dreaming experiences in significantly less detail.
-Instead of a diaristic narrative, I created a chart system populated by core images of my daily experiences, sensations, relationships, dreams, and challenges within the lunar month.
-This choice transformed what was initially a private journaling practice into a public act of mapping personal symbolic data.
-The work, as it emerged began to resemble elements of medical charts, scrapbooks, and esoteric diagrams.
+Simultaneously I began to noting my daily experiences and dreams in significantly less detail.
+When I observed this, I decided to purposefully change my diaristic practice.
+I began inventing a chart system populated by core images representing my sensations, relationships, dreams, and heartaches throughout the 28-day lunar month.
+This shift transformed my private journaling into a challenge of visually mapping qualitative personal data.
+The resulting works resembled a fusion of medical charts, scrapbooks, and esoteric diagrams.
+I completed eight months of these visual-chart journals before discontinuing.

 bottom of page